pasalino/TinyLanding/README.md

 ## Deployment

-For use TinyLanding in production use this command:
+Use this command to use TinyLanding in production:

 `NODE_ENV=production PORT=80 npm start`

-In this mode, TinyLanding use optimized settings:
+In production, TinyLanding uses optimized settings:

-* Compress with gzip and minify all response
+* Compress with gzip and minify all responses
-* Recording error log in `/app/data/log`
+* Record error logs in `/app/data/log`
-* Using caching system
+* Use caching system
-* Using standard 80 http port
+* Use standard 80 http port

-> If you change listen post use different `PORT=[port_number]` argument when run the script.
+> If you want to listen to a different port use `PORT=[port_number]` as an argument when running the script.
 > <br/>
-> Remember to use process manager for production mode e.g. [PM2](http://pm2.keymetrics.io/)<br/>
+> Remember to use a process manager for production mode (e.g. [PM2](http://pm2.keymetrics.io/))<br/>
 > A process manager is a “container” for applications that facilitates deployment, provides high availability, and enables you to manage the application at runtime.

 ### Deploy on Docker (Under Construction)

-You can create docker container:
+You can create a docker container:

 1. Build

 2. Run

-You can use docker-compose for run TinyLanding in production
+You can use docker-compose to run TinyLanding in production

 ## Roadmap

-* Istruction for create PM2 Services
+* Istructions for creating PM2 Services
 * Provisioning on Heroku
-* Documentation for edit template
+* Documentation for editing the template
-* Documentation for run in docker
+* Documentation for running in docker
 * Create config system
-* Adding Test
+* Add Test
-* Add linter for javascript client-site
+* Add linter for JavaScript client-site
-* Add linter for css
+* Add linter for CSS
-* Add linker for html
+* Add linker for HTML

 ## Maintainers